SoftwareAG/c8y-docs/src/documents/guides/users-guide/saas-integration.html.md

 |Statement|The statement in the SmartRule you want to trigger on.
 Some SmartRules support multiple trigger statements.|
 |SmartRule|The SmartRule from your Cumulocity account you want to trigger on.
 If none is displayed you don't have a SmartRule of that type created.|

-All inputs are provided as drop down lists.
+All inputs are provided as a drop down list.

-In the test step in Zapier we will provide you with an example of how Zapier will receive the data.
+In the test step in Zapier, we will provide you with an example of how Zapier will receive the data.